The Amazon keyword tool is a simple and massively effective tool for finding thousands of Amazon keywords directly from Amazon all in real-time.

-Using the top 10 indicator, the position of the keyword within the keyword suggestion result set, the word frequency, and the word count, a keyword rank score can be calculated.
+Using the top 10 indicator, the position of the keyword within the keyword suggestion result set, the word frequency, and the word count, a keyword popularity score can be calculated.

-A Rank score ranges from 1 to 10.
-10 being the most popular.
+A keyword popularity score ranges from 0 to 100.
+100 being the most popular.

-Given that in 2018, reliable search volume data became no longer publicly available, a keyword's rank value can be used as an alternative to sort the keyword list by search popularity.
+Given that in 2018, reliable search volume data became no longer publicly available, a keyword's popularity score can be used as an alternative to sort the keyword list by search popularity.